ONE FISH: OUR BIG VICTORY

-Throughout the Terroir Newfoundland tour we met with key experts and knowledge bases to develop our understanding of the impact of the Cod Moratorium.
-These included:
+Throughout the Terroir Newfoundland tour we met with key experts and knowledge bases to develop our understanding of the Cod Moratorium’s impact.
+Along the way we met:

-Dr Jonathan Fisher a research scientist from Memorial University’s Fisheries and Marine Institute brought firsthand testimony from his work collecting ecosystem information in chilly northern waters.
-He warned that changing ocean conditions are dramatically affecting the dynamics and distributions of marine species populations.
+Dr Jonathan Fisher.
+A research scientist from Memorial University’s Fisheries and Marine Institute who brought firsthand testimonies from his work collecting ecosystem information in chilly northern waters.

-Petty Harbour is a unique fishing community, 15 km from St John’s.
-There, local fishers have historically played an unusually active role in managing their resources and insisting on traditional methods, such as hand lines and cod traps.
-In 1961, they banned gillnets and longlines to ensure that more people in the community could profit from fishing and fewer cod perished in ghost nets—lost and damaged nets on the ocean floor that continue catching fish indefinitely.
+Petty Harbour.
+A unique fishing community, 15 km from St John’s.
+Here, local fishers have played an unusually active role in managing their resources and insisting on the use of traditional methods, such as hand lines and cod traps.
+In 1961, they banned gill nets and longlines to ensure that more people in the community could profit from fishing and fewer cod died in ghost nets.

-Kimberly Orren, whose program Fishing for Success is designed to connect Petty Harbour’s children with their fishing heritage through hands-on experiences;
+Kimberly Orren.
+Whose program, Fishing for Success, connects Petty Harbour’s children with their fishing heritage through hands-on experiences.

-Bernard Martin, co-author of Ancient Rights: The Protected Fishing Area of Petty-Harbour - Maddox Cove, who showed us around a fishing stage, where cod were traditionally cleaned and split;
+Bernard Martin.
+Co-author of Ancient Rights: The Protected Fishing Area of Petty-Harbour - Maddox Cove.
+Bernard showed us around a fishing stage, where cod were traditionally cleaned and split.

-Michelle and Jim Lester, a seventh generation farming couple, with whom we toured the new state-of-the-art, zero-waste aquaponic facility on Lester’s Farm, just outside of St John’s.
+Michelle and Jim Lester.
+A seventh-generation farming couple with whom we toured the new state-of-the-art, zero-waste aquaponic facility just outside of St John’s.

-Mark Lane of the Newfoundland Aquaculture Industry Association spoke with us about the possibilities of developing land-based fish farming systems.
+Mark Lane.
+From the Newfoundland Aquaculture Industry Association, who spoke with us about the possibilities of developing land-based fish farming systems.

-Anthropologist, historian and author of Fish Into Wine, Peter Pope, gave us a bigger-picture view of fishing across the centuries in Newfoundland and explained the notions of triangular trading and the much-maligned merchant system.
+Peter Pope.
+An anthropologist, historian and author of Fish Into Wine, who gave us a big-picture view of fishing systems in the area and who explained the notions of triangular trading and the much-maligned merchant system.